mhdimo/BWS-V2/README.md

 # BWS-V2
+> [!WARNING]
+> This project is not anymore maintained, feel free to fork and improve it.

 ## Overview
 BWS-V2 is a C++ application designed to calculate and predict player rankings based on their performance and how old is their badge.
 The application uses a neural network to dynamically generate weight predictions and store them in a cache for efficient data processing.